 In addition to this, hydration, getting the right amount of sleep, and getting proper nutrition from your diet can also help the efficiency of the pre-workout supplements.

 Does Pre-Workout Make You Gain Weight — Conclusion

 While some pre-workout may lead to some weight gain, this is mostly water retention which is healthy as it builds overall muscle size and durability. in the long run, however, any increased weight caused by pre-workout leads to higher stamina and strength, which can help you burn unhealthy fat.

 For those weight conscious, monitoring your overall calorie intake and ensuring you’re consuming adequate water is an excellent place to start.
 In cases where the problem still persists, consulting with a physician and dietitian is usually the best way to go.
 Did you find this article helpful?
-Let us know in the comments below.
+Check out our other blogs too!